Léo Pelé

-Leonardo Pinheiro da Conceição (born 6 March 1996), known as Léo Pelé or simply Léo, is a Brazilian professional footballer who plays as a left-back or centre-back for Vasco da Gama.
+Leonardo Pinheiro da Conceição (born 6 March 1996), known as Léo Pelé or simply Léo, is a Brazilian professional footballer who plays as a left-back or centre-back for Athletico Paranaense.

 Career

 Léo began his career at Fluminense FC.
 He was first integrated into the first team towards the end of the 2013 Campeonato Brasileiro Série A, remaining an unused substitute in three matches starting with a 1–1 draw against AA Ponte Preta at the Maracanã Stadium on 19 October.

 He made his professional debut in the same tournament two years later, playing the full 90 minutes as the team lost 1–0 at Sport Club do Recife on 13 September 2015; after the game, he and Marcos Júnior were castigated by fans who said "You need to bleed for the team...this isn’t Vasco".
 In total he made six appearances for Flu, all but one as a starter.

 On 31 January 2016, he made his debut in the Campeonato Carioca, starting in a 3–1 loss at Volta Redonda Futebol Clube in the first game of the season.
 On 17 February, he was awarded a new contract until the end of 2019.

 On 5 December 2018, Léo Pelé moved to São Paulo FC on a four-year deal for a fee of $3 million.

-On 21 December 2022, Léo Pelé was transferred to Vasco from São Paulo FC, in a R$ 16 million deal for a 3-year contract.
+On 21 December 2022, Léo Pelé was transferred to Vasco from São Paulo FC, in a R$16 million deal for a 3-year contract.
+For the 2025 season, Leo Pelé left Vasco for Athletico Paranaense, who acquired his pass for R$12.3 million.